Vegan Nut Roast Recipe (Gluten-Free)

 Step 5.
 Dump the contents of the food processor into the pot with the cooked veggies.
 Spend a few minutes mixing it all up until it’s very well combined.

 Step 6.
-Scoop the mixture into the prepare loaf pan and spend a few minutes really pressing it down into the pan.
+Scoop the nut roast mixture into the prepare loaf pan and spend a few minutes really pressing it down into the pan with a spatula or the back of a spoon.

-Top with your choice of glaze.
+Top with your choice of glaze, spreading into an even layer with the back of a spoon.
 The roast can be topped with either a tomato or cranberry glaze.
 I love the cranberry glaze for holidays but I use the tomato glaze any other time of year.

 - Cranberry Glaze: Use 1/2 cup of whole berry cranberry sauce or my quick and easy homemade cranberry sauce.